 This card comes with a long, generous 0% balance transfer and purchase APR promotion: 18 billing cycles.
-Qualifying transfers must be made within 60 days of account opening.
+Qualifying balance transfers must be made within 60 days of account opening.

 Once the introductory period ends, balance transfer and purchase APRs range from 14.99% to 24.99%, depending on your creditworthiness and prevailing interest rates.